AitonGoldman/replay_rules/PINBURGH_RULES.md

 Pinburgh is the Match Play Championship pinball tournament operated by the Professional and Amateur Pinball Association (PAPA, a service mark of Replay Foundation) and held at Replay FX.
 This document specifies the official operating rules and regulations of this tournament.
-The event coordinators for Pinburgh are Doug Polka, Kevin Martin, Aiton Goldman, Pete Hendricks, and Brett Berkman.
-Event coordinators organize volunteers, handle malfunctions and rulings, delegate responsibilities and authority, and otherwise work to ensure the smooth operation of the tournament.

 Event coordinators and designated officials may not participate in the tournament.
 All players, winning or not, grant PAPA, Replay FX LLC, Replay Foundation, and any and all other event sponsors and organizers, individual and collective, the right to use their names, scores, and likenesses for